yamcs/yamcs/docs/server-manual/services/instance/parameter-archive-service.rst

 monitorStreams (string[])
-     The list of tm streams that will be monitored to check for new data.
+     The list of tm or parameter streams that will be monitored to check for new data.
 If the list is empty, no stream will be monitored and the archive will be rebuilt according to the schedule defined below.
-Default: all the tm streams defined in the :file:`etc/yamcs.{instance}.yaml` streamConfig section.
-The backfiller will check the generation time of the packet received on the monitoring streams and will mark that interval as ``dirty``.
+Default: all the tm and param streams defined in the :file:`etc/yamcs.{instance}.yaml` streamConfig section.
+The backfiller will check the generation time of the packet or parameter received on the monitoring streams and will mark that interval as ``dirty``.
 As soon as the ``streamUpdateFillFrequency`` timer (see below) expires, a new filling task is started for that interval.

 streamUpdateFillFrequency (integer)
      Valid if the ``monitorStreams`` is not empty, configures how often in seconds the fillup based on the stream monitoring is started.
 The fillup only starts if new data has been received on the streams.
 Default ``600``.